Why Are You Here?

 I do hope you get a lot of gratitude, there are too few folks willing to take a minute to show appreciation for your time, efforts, classiness, clever writing or any of the many other reasons we should thank you.
 I love the weekly funny and relaxing read!

 Thanks for your support, Joe.
 Yes, I get tons of kudos (great example), and appreciate every one of them.
-But maybe you got online around 1987, but TRUE didn’t!
-It started in June 1994. -rc
+While maybe you got online around 1987, TRUE didn’t get started until June 1994. -rc

 I think I heard about ThisIsTrue.com from a fellow NCAR staffer about 1994 and have been a free subscriber ever since.
 Later I upgraded and will continue to until I can no longer function.
 I sincerely hope you are grooming a young person to take your place in 20 years or so.
 This light in the darkness of obliviocy must continue when you and I are gone.
 Thanks also for offering customized “Get Out of Hell Free” cards.
 Now that I am retired and do not have a business card.
 I hand them out like gangbusters.
 Probably will have to place another order about this time next year at the rate I am giving them out.
 When someone gets one they usually chuckle and I have them turn it over to point out the 7+1 saying the +1 is critically important which almost always gets another chuckle.